 Pirate costumes, face painting, a real pirate ship, messages in bottles, water cannons, stinky pirate enemies and sunken treasure — need we say more to convince you that this is the ultimate kid-pleasing adventure?
 Starting Memorial Day weekend, the Sea Gypsy IV sails seven days a week, six times a day: 9:30 a.m., 11 a.m., 12:30 p.m., 2 p.m., 3:30 p.m. and 5 p.m.
 Face painting and dress up begin 30 minutes prior to departure time, so get there early.
-Cost is $20/person, $12 for children age 2 and younger.
-On Saturdays and Sundays take advantage of discounted Weekend Warrior rates of $15/person with $12 for children age 2 and younger.
+Cost is $23/person, $12 for children age 2 and younger.
+On Saturdays, Sundays and Mondays take advantage of discounted rates of $18/person with $12 for children age 2 and younger.
 Reservations are strongly recommended.

 Air Adventures by Luckey Aviation